-Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
+Network providers are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
-The most recent list of providers and suppliers is available on our website at brighthealthplan.com/medicare-advantage.
+The most recent list of providers and suppliers is available on our website at brighthealthcare.com/medicare.